RamboGj/artemis/README.md

 ### `useSignout`

-The `useSignout` hook returns function that sign out your connected wallet.
+The `useSignout` hook returns a function that sign out your connected wallet.

 #### Usage